 It’s easy to overlook that your fans aren’t working if you open your case while the PC is turned off.
 Of course, this is how you should usually open the case, which makes it much easier to miss that the fans are no longer spinning.

-If you suspect that your fans are faulty, your first task is to confirm or disprove your suspicions.
+If you suspect your fans are faulty, your first task is to confirm or disprove your suspicions.
 This means opening the case while the PC is turned on.
 Alternatively, you can open the case and then turn on the PC.

-It’s important to know that some GPUs are optimized so their fans don’t spin unless they are required to do so.
+It’s important to know that some GPUs are optimized, so their fans don’t spin unless they are required to do so.